sunbee/Slideshow/Readme.md

+## Two-Way Binding with Single Input and Modular JS

 Demonstrates two-way bindings with a single input field.
 The implementation is as follows:
 1. The **index.html** is the entry-point to the app.
 2. The `DOMContentLoaded` event triggers **app.js**.